Questions About Sedation Dentistry

 What are the advantages to sedation dentistry?

-The primary advantage is that sedation allows you to relax enough to be treated by a dentist, which is important.
+The primary advantage is that sedation allows you to relax enough to undergo dental treatment, which is important.
 Study after study has linked dental health to overall health, so it’s important that you take good care of your teeth and gums.

-What’s the difference between “sleep dentistry,” “conscious sedation,” and “oral sedation” dentistry?
+What’s the difference between “conscious sedation,” and “oral sedation” dentistry?

-These are all terms that refer to the same type of sedation.
-You take a pill at the beginning of your appointment and “sleep” through your treatment, even though, ironically, you’re conscious.
-Time passes by at an amazing rate, and you’ll probably have no memory of your appointment afterward.
+These are both terms that refer to the same type of sedation.
+You take a pill at the beginning of your appointment and rest through your treatment.
+You’re conscious, but time passes by at an amazing rate, and, in all likelihood, you’ll have no memory of your dental appointment afterward.

 Does anyone need to accompany me to my dental appointment, if I elect to have sedation dentistry?